West Bengal Transport Corporation: Fleet

 WBTC has a fleet of 1337 buses as of 2019. and 20 vessels for Passenger Ferry Service.
 Right now its fleet consists of 400 AC buses.
+The buses are in blue and white livery of Volvo, Tata Marcopolo, Eicher and JanBus models from Ashok Leyland, the first low floor front entry public buses in the country.
+These were brought under the visionary of the central JNNURM scheme.

 Division

-Previously, the depots were separately administered by CSTC, CTC, WBSTC, SBSTC, NBSTC.
+Previously, the depots were separately administered by CSTC, CTC, WBSTC.
 But after the merger, all have come under the purview of WBTC.

+Depots

+WBTC Depots are used for parking and repairing buses and trams.
+The following depots are:

 Services

 Bus services

-Buses are operated on many routes across Kolkata and West Bengal.
+Buses are operated on many routes across Kolkata and its suburban areas providing express bus service with limited stops.

-Night services
+Late Night Bus services

-This was introduced to provide 24x7 transportation service to the city.
-These planned routes will closely knit Govt and Private Hospitals, Blood Banks, major Nursing Homes, Burning Ghats, Burial Grounds where stranded passengers will easily avail these services.
-Beside that other routes will also connect north–south part of the city, Salt Lake, New Town, Sealdah Station, Howrah Station and Dum Dum Airport as well.

-Both buses and trams ply at night, and the numbers start with NS.
+This was introduced to provide late night transportation service to the city.
+Buses ply on several routes across the city connecting northern & southern parts of the city with Howrah Station, Kolkata Airport, Salt Lake and New Town.
+These routes are AC-54, EB-14, AC-39, AC-24A, AC-12D, AC-5, AC-37, AC-47, AC-50A, S-10A, S-3A, E-1, E-32, S-22, S-24, S-7, S-12, S-12D, S-30 and S-31.
+The last bus on these important routes will leave at 10.45 Pm and will run until 12.30 Am.

-Banglasree Express AC Bus services
+Banglashree Express AC Bus services

 This service was introduced to connect district Headquarters towns of the state with the state capital with express bus service, so that people can travel overnight to reach Kolkata.
-Some routes are privatized and not operated by WBTC.

-The bus numbers start with BE.
+The bus route number starts with BE.

 Tram services

 The tram operations came under WBTC from CTC, after the merge.
-In 2019 air-conditioned buses were introduced in the network.
+In 2019 air-conditioned Trams were introduced in the network.